 We have entered into various foreign currency debt obligations.
-As of December 31, 2022, the total principal amount of foreign currency debt obligations was \$1.8 billion, including \$1.2 billion denominated in Euro and \$603.9 million denominated in British Pound.
-As of December 31, 2022, we have designated \$1.5 billion of the total principal amount of foreign currency debt obligations as net investment hedges against our net investments in foreign subsidiaries.
+As of December 31, 2023, the total principal amount of foreign currency debt obligations was \$2.8 billion, including \$1.2 billion denominated in Euro and \$636.9 million denominated in British Pound, \$549.2 million denominated in Japanese Yen, \$356.6 million denominated in Swiss Franc, \$27.4 million denominated in Canadian Dollar and \$5.8 million denominated in Nigerian Naira.
+Fluctuations in the exchange rates between these foreign currencies and the U.S. Dollar will impact the amount of U.S. Dollars that we will require to settle the foreign currency debt obligations at maturity.
+If the U.S. Dollar would have been weaker or stronger by 10% in comparison to these foreign currencies as of December 31, 2023, we estimate our obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have increased or decreased by approximately \$310.1 million and \$253.7 million, respectively.
+As of December 31, 2023, we have designated \$1.5 billion of the total principal amount of foreign currency debt obligations as net investment hedges against our net investments in foreign subsidiaries.
 For a net investment hedge, changes in the fair value of the hedging instrument designated as a net investment hedge are recorded as a component of other comprehensive income (loss) in the consolidated balance sheets.
-Fluctuations in the exchange rates between these foreign currencies and the U.S. Dollar will impact the amount of U.S. Dollars that we will require to settle the foreign currency debt obligations at maturity.
-If the U.S. Dollar would have been weaker or stronger by 10% in comparison to these foreign currencies as of December 31, 2022, we estimate our obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have increased or decreased by approximately \$197.9 million and \$161.9 million, respectively.

 We are also party to cross-currency interest rate swaps.
-As of December 31, 2022 and 2021, the total notional amounts of cross-currency interest rate swap contracts, which have been designated as hedges of our net investment in foreign subsidiaries, were \$3.9 billion and \$4.0 billion, respectively.
-The changes in the fair value of these swaps are recorded as a component of accumulated other comprehensive income (loss) in the consolidated balance sheets.
-If the U.S. Dollar weakened or strengthened by 10% in comparison to foreign currencies, we estimate our obligation to cash settle these hedges would have increased or decreased by approximately \$375.6 million and \$307.3 million, respectively.
+As of December 31, 2023, the total notional amount of cross-currency interest rate swap contracts was \$4.5 billion.
+We have designated \$3.1 billion of the total notional amount of cross-currency swaps as net investment hedges against our investment in foreign subsidiaries and \$280.3 million as cash flow hedges against a portion of our foreign currency denominated debt.
+The remaining \$1.1 billion of cross-currency interest rate swaps were not designated as hedging instruments, but were used to offset remeasurement gains and losses from foreign currency monetary assets and liabilities.
+As of December 31, 2022, the total notional amount of cross-currency interest rate swap contracts was \$4.2 billion.
+We have designated \$3.9 billion of the total notional amount of cross-currency swaps as net investment hedges against our investment in foreign subsidiaries and \$280.3 million as cash flow hedges against a portion of our foreign currency denominated debt.
+The changes in the fair value of these designated swaps are recorded as a component of accumulated other comprehensive income (loss) in the consolidated balance sheets.
+If the U.S. Dollar weakened or strengthened by 10% in comparison to foreign currencies, we estimate our obligation to cash settle these hedges would have increased or decreased by approximately \$362.3 million and \$294.1 million, respectively.

-The U.S. Dollar strengthened relative to certain of the currencies of the foreign countries in which we operate during the year ended December 31, 2022.
+The U.S. Dollar weakened relative to certain of the currencies of the foreign countries in which we operate during the year ended December 31, 2023.
 This has impacted our consolidated financial position and results of operations during this period, including the amount of revenues that we reported.
 Continued strengthening or weakening of the U.S. Dollar will continue to impact us in future periods.

-With the existing cash flow hedges in place, a hypothetical additional 10% strengthening of the U.S. Dollar during the year ended December 31, 2022 would have resulted in a reduction of our revenues and a reduction of our operating expenses including depreciation and amortization expense by approximately \$222.1 million and \$220.8 million, respectively.
+With the existing cash flow hedges in place, a hypothetical additional 10% strengthening of the U.S. Dollar during the year ended December 31, 2023 would have resulted in a reduction of our revenues and a reduction of our operating expenses including depreciation and amortization expense by approximately \$281.9 million and \$256.6 million, respectively.